-- The event is completely uncontrolled, with no intervention for avoidance /reduction (unrealistic situation because the emergency response team and equipment, such BOP, will be present and immediately activated). - The use of spill/blow out containment or reduction systems (BOP, boom, skimmer etc.) hasn't been included in the simulation (unrealistic situation). - No depletion/reduction in flowrate has been taken into account for the full simulated release period (unrealistic situation).
+- The event is completely uncontrolled, with no intervention for avoidance /reduction (unrealistic situation because the emergency response team and equipment, such as a blowout preventer (BOP), will be present and immediately activated). - The use of spill/blow out containment or reduction systems (BOP, boom, skimmer etc.) hasn't been included in the simulation (unrealistic situation). - No depletion/reduction in flowrate has been taken into account for the full simulated release period (unrealistic situation).